opencv/opencv/modules/core/doc/operations_on_arrays.rst

     // will likely cause compiler error because of ambiguity:
     //  RNG::uniform(0, (int)0.999999)? or RNG::uniform((double)0, 0.99999)?
     double d = rng.uniform(0, 0.999999);
-..

 That is, the compiler does not take into account type of the variable that you assign the result of ``RNG::uniform`` to, the only thing that matters to it is the type of ``a`` and ``b`` parameters.
 So if you want a floating-point random number, but the range boundaries are integer numbers, either put dots in the end, if they are constants, or use explicit type cast operators, as in ``a1`` initialization above.

 .. index:: RNG::gaussian

-cv::RNG::gaussian
+RNG::gaussian
 -----------------
-.. cfunction:: double RNG::gaussian(double sigma)
+.. c:function:: double RNG::gaussian(double sigma)

     Returns the next random number sampled from the Gaussian distribution